skip to Main Content

 menu

-The 30-39 credit program can be completed in one year as a full-time student or in two years as a part-time student.
-Students in the (APHN) program complete a six credit capstone project that includes 270 hours of fieldwork experience.
+The 30-39 credit program can be completed in one year as a full-time student or in two years or longer as a part-time student.
+Students in the (APHN) program complete a six-credit capstone project that includes 270 hours of fieldwork experience.
 The capstone project is designed to provide students with experience in the indirect care level of service at the aggregate population, organizational or systems level.

 Fast Facts